Seeds of Wisdom

 That year, the rains failed.
 The cassava plants withered in the fields, and his neighbors despaired.
 But Kwame's family was not ruined.
 They had milk and meat from the goats.
 People from miles around brought him their bicycles to fix, paying him in cash or food.
 His wife's egg sales became a crucial source of daily income.
 When the rains finally returned, Kwame had not only survived, he had the resources to buy new cassava cuttings and start again, stronger than before.
 "The drought took my cassava," he told his neighbors.
 "But it could not take my goats, my skills, or my wife's chickens.
 My wealth is not just in one field; it is in many baskets."

 Don't put all your hope in one source of income or one type of savings.
-Spread your risk across different opportunities, skills, and resources.
+True wealth is resilience, built by spreading your risk across different opportunities.

 Diversification Strategies: